DatBogie/PyCuts/README.md

 # <img src="./PyCutsTrayIcon.png" height="20px"> PyCuts
-GUI global shortcuts/manager for apps and commands, written in Python.
+GUI global shortcuts service and manager for apps and commands, written in Python.

 ---